Automorphisms of the mapping class group of a nonorientable surface: Preliminaries

 \subsection{Trees.}

-We will now define a tree of circles (and Dehn twists) as a generalization of a chain.
-Suppose that $\mathcal{C}$ is a collection of circles, such that $i(a,b)\in\{0,1\}$ for all $a,b\in\mathcal{C}$.
+We will now define a tree of curves (and Dehn twists) as a generalization of a chain.
+Suppose that $\mathcal{C}$ is a collection of curves, such that $i(a,b)\in\{0,1\}$ for all $a,b\in\mathcal{C}$.
 Let $\Gamma(\mathcal{C})$ be a graph with $\mathcal{C}$ as the set of vertices, and where $a$ and $b$ are connected by an edge if and only if $i(a,b)=1$.
 We will call $\mathcal{C}$ a tree if and only if $\Gamma(\mathcal{C})$ is a tree (connected and acyclic).
-If all circles in a tree are two-sided, then a regular neighbourhood of the union of these circles is orientable.
+If all curves in a tree are two-sided, then a regular neighbourhood of the union of these curves is orientable.
 Let $t_a$ be right-handed Dehn twists with respect to some orientation of such a neighbourhood for $a\in\mathcal{C}$.
-Then \begin{itemize} \item[(a')] $t_{a}t_{b}t_{a}=t_{b}t_{a}t_{b}$ if $a$ and $b$ are connected by an edge, \item[(b')] $t_{a}t_{b}=t_{b}t_{a}$ otherwise. \end{itemize} Conversely, suppose that $T=\{t_a\colon a\in\mathcal{C}\}$ is a set of Dehn twists for some set of circles $\mathcal{C}$, where each two twists of $T$ either commute, or satisfy the braid relation.
-Then the geometric intersection number of the underlying circles is, respectively, either $0$ or $1$.
+Then \begin{itemize} \item[(a')] $t_{a}t_{b}t_{a}=t_{b}t_{a}t_{b}$ if $a$ and $b$ are connected by an edge, \item[(b')] $t_{a}t_{b}=t_{b}t_{a}$ otherwise. \end{itemize} Conversely, suppose that $T=\{t_a\colon a\in\mathcal{C}\}$ is a set of Dehn twists for some set of curves $\mathcal{C}$, where each two twists of $T$ either commute, or satisfy the braid relation.
+Then the geometric intersection number of the underlying curves is, respectively, either $0$ or $1$.
 We say that $T$ is a tree of twists if and only if $\mathcal{C}$ is a tree.
-Note that all twists of a tree are right-handed with respect to some orientation of a regular neighbourhood of the union of the underlying circles.
+We will always assume that the curves in $\mathcal{C}$ realize their geometric intersection number and a regular neighbourhood of the union of these curves is oriented so that all twists of $T$ are right-handed.